095056/Luis/Common-porting-problems.md

   compliant.
 They have hardcoded paths like `/etc`, `/bin`, `/usr/share`, `/tmp` which are not available in Termux at standard locations but only in `$TERMUX_PREFIX`.

+- `tmpnam()` function may not respect `TMPDIR` variable and use hardcoded path to `/tmp` directory on some Android builds.
+This was changed by [commit 439ebbd3](https://cs.android.com/android/_/android/platform/bionic/+/439ebbd3492ad3a8b8398fa80b0860baeb50a40e) in Bionic libc but some new devices still use the old `tmpnam()` implementation.

 - The Android bionic libc does not have iconv and gettext/libintl functionality built in.
 A `libandroid-support` package contains these and may be used by all packages.